-Job security is becoming associated with traditional full-time employment.
-This is because there are fixed salaries, long tenures, and predictable career paths.
-Businesses lately are looking for flexibility, speed, and access to global talent.
-This is reshaping what secure work truly means.
+Job security is often closely linked to traditional full-time employment.
+This is primarily because long-term employment comes with long tenures, fixed salaries, and predictable career paths.
+However, businesses in today’s market are looking for speed, flexibility, and access to top global talent.
+This concept is totally reshaping what secure work truly means.

 What does job security mean in the current workforce?

 Job security is evolving massively in the current work environment.
-With businesses adapting to new technologies, global talent models, and economic shifts, the traditional idea of long-term stability via permanent roles is not guaranteed any longer.
+As businesses adapt to new technologies, global talent models, and economic shifts, the traditional idea of long-term stability through permanent roles is no longer guaranteed.
 This is how job security is defined in the current workforce:

 - Job security is no longer about staying with a certain employer for decades